dosovma/word_of_wisdom/readme.md

 1 - Client sends a request to get a token.

-2 - Server responses with a challenge.
+2 - Server responds with a challenge.

 3 - Client solves challenge and sends a solution to Server.

 4 - Server checks if the solution is suitable (there are many different solution for one challenge).

-5 - Server responses with token.
+5 - Server responds with token.

 6 - Client requests a quote including token into the request.